-Third culture kid (TCK) is a term coined in the early 1950s by American sociologist and anthropologist Ruth Hill Useem “to refer to the children who accompany their parents into another society."
+Third culture kid (TCK) is a term coined in the early 1950s by American sociologist and anthropolgist Ruth Hill Useem “to refer to the children who accompany their parents into another society."
 Some also use other terms, such as trans-culture kid, or Global Nomad.
 More recently, American sociologist David C. Pollock developed the following description for third culture kids: “A TCK is a person who has spent a significant part of their development years outside the parents’ culture.
-The TCK frequently build relationships to all of the cultures, while not having full ownership in any.
+The TCKs frequently build relationships to all of the cultures, while not having full ownership in any.
 Although elements from each culture may be assimilated into the TCK’s life experience, the sense of belonging is in the relationship to others of similar background (they are the THIRD culture).”

 Sea Change Mentoring: An online mentoring program for expat teens that helps them prepare for going back to their home countries, minimize reverse culture shock and maximize the benefits of an international childhood.